django/deps/draft/0020-annual-release-cycle.rst

 * **The "LTS" label.** External resources (hosting providers, tutorials, books, third-party packages) that refer to "the Django LTS" will need to be updated to reflect that every release is long-term supported.
-  The Marketing Working Group and the documentation are expected to lead on this communication.
+The documentation should make the support guarantee clear — it's a unique selling point — and community/marketing efforts should emphasise it too.

 * **Release tooling and schedules.** Internal release tooling, the ``internals/release-process/`` documentation, and the release schedule